excelsior-university-web-systems/reblock/README.md

 * Add Categories taxonomy.
 * Now tracks where ReBlock blocks are being used.
 * Display ReBlock usage information (where it is being used) in the ReBlock post editor.
+* The ReBlock's input field no longer returns posts that directly or indirectly nested the current ReBlock post.
+This is to prevent circular references (infinite loops).

 ### 1.0.2 (pre-release) ###